Pay employees Statutory Sick Pay (SSP)

 Changing or removing sickness

 You can change the details of a sickness record or delete it.
-If the employee has already received SSP, you may need to reclaim it.
-Payroll will recalculated the SSP due based on the changes made.
+If the employee has already received SSP, you can reclaim it.
+Payroll will recalculate the SSP due based on the changes made.
 For more information on editing a previous pay run, read Make changes to a completed pay run.